opulo-inc/docs/content/en/openpnp/calibration/homing-fiducial/index.md

    {{< container-image path="images/Cant-find-homing-fiducial.png" alt="A first attempt at homing the LumenPnP" >}}

 {{< alert color="info" title="Note" >}}
-If you're lucky, your machine may succeed at finding the homing fiducial on the very first try.
-In that case, the homing procedure will continue, and will try to detect a nozzle on your toolhead.
+Once your machine succeeds in finding the homing fiducial, the homing procedure will continue, and will try to detect a nozzle on your toolhead.
 This will fail, and you will receive the error: `Nozzle tip calibration: too many vision misdetects.
-Check pipeline and threshold.` This is normal, and you can skip the rest of this page and go onto [MM/Pixel calibration]({{< relref "mm-per-pixel" >}}).
+Check pipeline and threshold.` This is expected, and if you see this you can move onto [MM/Pixel calibration]({{< relref "mm-per-pixel" >}}).
 {{< /alert >}}